 Lookman on target as Leicester City overcome Mwepu's Brighton in League Cup

-Ademola Lookman scored Leicester City's second goal before Enock Mwepu scored the equaliser for Brighton & Hove Albion as Wednesday's League Cup ended in a 2-2 draw before penalty shoot-out.
+Ademola Lookman scored Leicester City's second goal before Enock Mwepu scored the equaliser for Brighton & Hove Albion as Wednesday's League Cup game was on 2-2 before the penalty shoot-out.

 Adam Webster cancelled out Barnes' opener, three minutes into added time but it did not take long for Lookman to restore the hosts' lead at the King Power Stadium.